gsskhan/git-repository/References/MySql/MySql setup in Docker.md

     From docker container (Not verified -- Approach)

-    gsskhan@gsskhan-Inspiron-3542:~/Downloads$ docker exec -it mysql bash
+    gsskhan@gsskhan-Inspiron-3542:~$ docker exec -it mysql bash
-    bash-4.2# mysql -uroot -p
+    bash-4.4# mysql -u root -p
     Enter password:
     Welcome to the MySQL monitor.
 Commands end with ; or \g.
-    Your MySQL connection id is 89
+    Your MySQL connection id is 102
-    Server version: 8.0.19 MySQL Community Server - GPL
+    Server version: 8.0.31 MySQL Community Server - GPL

-    Copyright (c) 2000, 2020, Oracle and/or its affiliates.
-All rights reserved.
+    Copyright (c) 2000, 2022, Oracle and/or its affiliates.

     Oracle is a registered trademark of Oracle Corporation and/or its affiliates.
 Other names may be trademarks of their respective